Pesticide residue: Regulations

 Pre-harvest intervals are also set to require a crop or livestock product not be harvested before a certain period after application in order to allow the pesticide residue to decrease below maximum residue limits or other tolerance levels.
-Likewise, restricted entry intervals are the amount of time to allow residue concentrations to decrease before a worker can reenter an area where pesticides have been applied without protective equipment.
+Likewise, restricted entry intervals are the amount of time to allow residue concentrations to decrease before a worker can reenter without protective equipment an area where pesticides have been applied.